 |By registering hereby you will get all for your travel arrangement (VISA, flights, hotel, transfers)|

-Survey indicates that some companies need to step up efforts to ensure medicine supply in the EU
+The survey indicates that some companies need to step up efforts to ensure medicine supply in the EU

-Regulatory authorities and marketing authorisation holders both play an important part in preparing for the consequences of Brexit to safeguard the continuous supply of human and veterinary medicines after the withdrawal of the UK from EU.
+Regulatory authorities and marketing authorization holders both play an important part in preparing for the consequences of Brexit to safeguard the continuous supply of human and veterinary medicines after the withdrawal of the UK from the EU.
 Since May 2017, the European Commission and EMA have informed companies and raised their awareness of the need to put the necessary measures in motion.
 Information notices on legal issues and guidance on practical and simplified requirements for companies have been published and regularly updated.

 For marketing authorisation holders of CAPs, this may imply changes to the marketing authorisation itself, including, for example, a transfer of the marketing authorisation to a legal entity established in the European Economic Area (EEA), or a change of the qualified person for pharmacovigilance (QPPV) or pharmacovigilance system master file (PSMF) to a location in the EEA, as well as adaptations to their logistics, manufacturing sites, supply chains and contracts.